 Operant conditioning: the definition

-Operant Conditioning is a learning model that describes how intelligent beings modify their behavior according to the consequences that are tied to.
+Operant Conditioning is a learning model that describes how intelligent beings change their behavior according to the consequences that follow.

-For example, a student (a human student) is more likely to participate in a class that offers incentives.
-If good grades are also followed by other types of rewards, the student is set up for success, simply by adding a pleasant outcome (the incentives) to a voluntary response (her choice to participate) to an otherwise neutral cue (a class without incentives).
+For example, a student (a human student) is more likely to take part in a class that offers incentives.
+If good grades are also followed by rewards, the student is set up for success.
+Adding a pleasant outcome to a voluntary response motivates the student to do the work.
+She is now more likely to find success.

-In the same fashion, and back to the context of dog training, we introduce a consequence when a behavior occurs, in a way that makes sense to the dog.
+In the same fashion —back to the context of dog training— we introduce a consequence when a behavior occurs, in a way that makes sense to the dog.

 The four types of operant conditioning

 - Positive reinforcement.
 A pleasant stimulus follows the desired behavior.
-We give praises to the puppy that just pooped in the designated area.
+E.g., we give praises to the puppy that just pooped in the designated area.

 - Negative reinforcement.
 An unpleasant stimulus is removed when the desired behavior occurs.
-Handler restrains the dog until the dog is calm, and then the restraint is removed.
-Negative refers to something that we remove (the restraint )when the desired behavior occurs (the dog is calm).
+E.g., the handler restrains the dog until the dog is calm, when the restraint is removed.
+Negative refers to something that we remove (the restraint) when the desired behavior occurs (the dog is calm).

 - Positive punishment.
 An unpleasant stimulus follows the undesired behavior.
-Dog jumps on visitors and the handler shouts to the dog.
+E.g., the dog jumps on visitors and the handler shouts to the dog.
 Again, positive refers to the addition of shouting.

 - Negative punishment.
 A pleasant stimulus is removed when the undesired behavior occurs.
-The dog eats poop from the ground and the playtime is over.
+E.g., the dog eats poop from the ground and the playtime is over.
 Negative refers to the playtime being over.